-Beginning January 1, 2022 DCR will enforce the Fair Chance in Housing Act (N.J.S.A.
+Beginning January 1, 2022 DCR enforces the Fair Chance in Housing Act (N.J.S.A.
 46:8-52 et seq.).
 The Act prohibits landlords from rejecting prospective tenants because of their criminal history except in certain limited circumstances.
 Click here to learn more.

 The New Jersey Law Against Discrimination (LAD) prohibits discrimination in housing based on actual or perceived:

 - Race or color;